phyk/dancing-datacollection/current-context.md

 ---

+# Current Task Summary

+## Modularization Status

+### Extraction logic still implemented directly in TopTurnierParser (not in submodules):
+- extract_committee: Committee extraction is implemented directly in TopTurnierParser, not in a submodule.
+- extract_scores: Score extraction is implemented directly in TopTurnierParser, not in a submodule.
+- extract_final_scoring: Final scoring extraction is implemented directly in TopTurnierParser, not in a submodule.
+- parse_tabges_all, parse_erg_all, parse_deck_all: These are exploratory/debugging methods implemented directly in TopTurnierParser.
+- extract_finalists_from_erg: Finalist extraction from erg.htm is implemented directly in TopTurnierParser.
+- deduplicate_judges, make_judge: Utility methods for judge handling are implemented directly in TopTurnierParser.

+### All participant and judge extraction for erg.htm, ergwert.htm, tabges.htm, wert_er.htm, and deck.htm is now modularized and routed through submodules.

+---

 # HTML File Relevance
 - **deck.htm**: Used to extract judges and committee information.
 - **tabges.htm**: Used to extract scores for the first rounds and the final round (per round, per judge, per couple, per dance).